 The expectations and responsibilities of boards need to shift in favor of governance over fundraising to develop more capacity for organizations to achieve their goals.

 #3 Shift the structural paradigm to robust investment in the sector.

 Nonprofits can run great programs, but in order to be sustainable in the long-term, we need to face up to the realities of what it takes to lead and manage organizations — financial capital, leadership development, and a well-compensated staff.

 Download more reports.

-Download more findings about Hartford-area Leadership New England survey respondents from the Hartford Foundation for Public Giving grantmaking region.
+Download more findings from our Hartford-area Leadership New England survey respondents from the Hartford Foundation for Public Giving grantmaking region.